The Parsonage Inn LLC

 A Short History of 423 Madison

 The house at 423 Madison was built in 1882 by Robert Corson and his wife Sarah McConnell Corson.
 Robert Corson was an immigrant from Scotland and a career salesman and executive in the furniture industry for which Grand Rapids was famous, primarily working for the well-known Berkey & Gay Furniture Co.
 Sarah grew up in Grand Rapids when it was a frontier town.
 She was educated at Vassar College and came from a wealthy family with roots in New York.
-Her father was an early dry goods merchant in Grand Rapids, who claimed to have built some of the first brick structures in the city’s frontier days.
-In 1881, Sarah, not her husband Robert, purchased the land on which the house stands–her name alone is on the deed.
+Her father, William McConnell, was an early merchant in Grand Rapids and claimed to have built the first brick commercial building in the city’s frontier days.
+In 1881, Sarah, not her husband Robert, purchased the land on which their house stands–her name alone is on the deed.

 The house features three floors and at least six original and large bedrooms.
 It was built in the Victorian shingle style, with wooden siding on the lower level and cedar shingles on the upper level, a Queen Anne tower in the corner and a large wraparound porch.
 The original plumbing relied on rainwater collected in a brick cistern in the basement.
-As was common, the back rooms of the house were servants’ areas, accessible up and down a back stairwell running from the laundry in the stone-walled basement to the kitchen on the first floor to the servants quarters high on third floor.
+As was common, the back rooms of the house were used by servants, accessible up and down a back stairwell running from the laundry in the stone-walled basement to the kitchen on the first floor to the servants’ quarters high on the third floor.